lthong/react-testing-example/README.md

 ## React Testing Example

-React testing project using Redux, Jest and Enzyme.
+This project is a simple message board using Redux, Jest and Enzyme.